USS Nantucket (IX-18): Service history

 Upon reactivation, she was assigned to protect American seal fisheries with the Bering Sea Squadron in 1891.
 On 31 January 1894, she relieved Alliance in protecting American interests in Central America, where she remained until placed out of commission 26 November 1895, except for temporary duty in the Bering Sea in May 1894.

 Recommissioned 1 November 1899, she was a survey ship for two years off Mexico and Baja California, then operated with USS Wisconsin (BB-9) off Central America, protecting American national interests.
 She was again decommissioned from 11 June 1903 to 30 March 1905 at Puget Sound Naval Shipyard.

 She departed Puget Sound 16 April 1905, for the Asiatic Station, arriving Cavite 30 May.
 Due to recurring maintenance problems, she was decommissioned again at Cavite from 21 June 1905 to 10 August 1908.
 Departing Cavite 16 August, she arrived Boston 12 December via the Suez Canal, and was decommissioned immediately on 10 November 1908.
 On 26 April 1909, she was loaned to the Commonwealth of Massachusetts as a school ship to replace Enterprise at the Massachusetts Nautical Training School.

 Her name was changed to Rockport 30 October 1917 and then to Nantucket 20 February 1918.
 As Nantucket, she operated as a gunboat in the First Naval District during World War I, as well as a training ship for Navy midshipmen.

+On 15 January 1919, Nantucket and her crew were some of the first rescuers to arrive on the scene of the Great Molasses Flood in Boston’s North End neighborhood.
+Sailors from Nantucket were credited with rescuing multiple victims who were swept into Boston Harbor by the molasses, and many went ashore to aid in further rescue efforts.

 Designated PG-23 in 1920, Nantucket was redesignated IX-18 on 1 July 1921.
 On 11 November 1940, she was transferred to the Maritime Commission for final disposition, to be used as a school ship for the Merchant Marine Academy, Kings Point, N.Y.
 On 30 November 1940, she was struck from the Navy list and was returned to the state of Massachusetts as a school ship.

 In 1942, she was returned to the US Merchant Marine Academy, renamed TV Emery Rice, and used once more as a training ship.
 She was retired in 1944 and subsequently served as a museum ship until being scrapped in 1958.

 Though the ship itself was scrapped, the engine—the only back-acting type known to be still in existence—was saved from destruction by the efforts of Admiral Richard R. McNulty.
 The engine, which weighs 61 tons and has dimensions of 20 × 10 ft × 6 ft high, now features as the centerpiece of a display at the American Merchant Marine Museum in Kings Point, New York.